Skip to main content

 The value you use for SANDBOX_DOMAIN should be a fully functional domain that routes HTTP requests to your Retool instance.
 In most cases, this requires going through the process of registering a new domain, and configuring it to point to your Retool backend.

-For example, if you currently host your Retool backend on mydomain.com, we recommend you register a new domain such as mydomain-sandbox.com, and set mydomain-sandbox.com to point to your Retool backend (identically to how you setup mydomain.com).
-You should then set the value of the SANDBOX_DOMAIN env variable to be mydomain-sandbox.com.
+For example, if you currently host your Retool backend on mydomain.com, Retool recommends you registering a new domain, such as mydomain-sandbox.com, and set mydomain-sandbox.com to point to your Retool backend (identically to how you setup mydomain.com).
+Then, set the value of the SANDBOX_DOMAIN environment variable to be https://mydomain-sandbox.com.
+Note that you must include the protocol in the value, which is usually https.